me9hanics/ArtProject/README.md

 Note: One long-term goal would be to create a JSON file that contains all combined hierarchically.
-For example, a level in the structure could be art movement, inside it are artists with some base data like birthplace, year of birth and death and other geographical data, inside it are paintings with all contained data (even better would be including eras of painters in their substructure, and inside them the paintings).
+For example, a level in the structure could be art movement, inside it, are artists with some base data like birthplace, year of birth and death and other geographical data, inside it are paintings with all contained data (even better would be including eras of painters in their substructure, and inside them the paintings).